orionrobots/orionrobots.github.io/_posts/2023/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 array([0.587398, 0.72429, 0.226611, ..., 0.515096, 0.333402, 0.378693], dtype=float32)
 ```

-This is 200 items of data between 0 and 1.
+This is 200 items of floating point data between 0 and 1.
-They are all floating point.
 Floating point numbers use 4 bytes per item.

 We can now see the size of this list in JSON as an array: